fluhus/coppee/README.md

 Future Features
 ---------------
-* handle subdirectory recursion
+* Handle subdirectory recursion.
-* choose whether or not to ignore i/o errors (right now it exits on error)
+* Choose whether or not to ignore i/o errors (right now it exits on error).
-* *features suggested by users*
+* *Features suggested by users.*

 Version History
 ---------------
 ### 0.2
-* added overwrite mode
+* Added overwrite mode.
-* added quiet mode
+* Added quiet mode.
-* added pretend mode
+* Added pretend mode.

 ### 0.1.1
 Fixed a bug that caused mismatches when char-13 was present in the instruction file.